partapparam/partapparam/README.md

 <br />

 ## Hi 👋, I'm Param
-### A passionate, self-taught full-stack data engineer and 6 years of experience in sales.
+### A passionate, self-taught full-stack data engineer with 6 years of experience in sales.

 - 🌱 I’m currently learning **building AI Agents with LangChain** and GitHub-Actions